 WHY IS IT IMPORTANT TO PERFORM FOREPLAY BEFORE SEX?

 Sexual intercourse is not restricted to sex, as there is more to it.
 Foreplay is sexual activity and an essential part of sex that improves the entire sexual experience.
 However, the pleasure you get from foreplay is only a part of its benefits.
 A critical look at what foreplay offers will help you understand why it is essential for women and men before sex.

-From a biological perspective, foreplay is an important act that influences the nature of the stimulation in couples during and after sex.
-For example, men get aroused easily and reach orgasm in a few minutes, unlike women.
+From a biological perspective, foreplay is an important act that influences the nature of stimulation in couples during and after sex.
+For example, unlike women, men get aroused easily and reach orgasm in a few minutes.
 It will take women more time to be stimulated for sex and reach orgasm during sex.
 Foreplay ensures that women reach their peak of arousal before sexual intercourse and achieve an orgasm during intercourse.

 A study of the female anatomy shows that the erectile tissue of the vagina and the penis are similar.

 However, it is less obvious, as it is stored chiefly internally for women.
 Therefore, it takes curious inspection and exploration during foreplay to give women maximum vagina pleasure.
 With sensual foreplay or other foreplay examples, women can easily get turned on, which causes blood to rush to the cells of the vagina.
 As a result, the cells in the vagina grow and expand, making her clitoris erect.
 This allows for greater stimulation during penetration.